navapbc/simpler-grants-gov/documentation/analytics/usage.md

 The database can be accessed locally by running the command `docker-compose up -d`.
 This will start the docker containers for Metabase and the analytics database in a detatched state.

-In Docker desktop, navigate to the analytics database container and sign into the database `psql -U ,database-user>`.
+In Docker desktop, navigate to the analytics database container and sign into the database `psql -U <database-user>`.
 From here, you can run SQL queries to view data.

 When finished, run `docker-compose down` to stop and remove all containers, networks and volumes associated with the analytics application.